COVID-Related Accommodation Requests

 Q: Do I have to wear a face mask?

 Yes.
 Face masks must be worn in indoor settings, including, but not limited to: classrooms, common areas, residence halls, conference rooms, shared office spaces, hallways, buses and shared vehicles on all Ohio State campuses.
-Masks must also be worn in outdoor spaces on campus, even when individuals can maintain appropriate physical distancing.
+Effective immediately, fully vaccinated people do not need to wear a mask outdoors on Ohio State campuses.
+The university continues to strongly recommend that unvaccinated people wear masks when they cannot maintain safe distancing.
+Note that individuals are fully vaccinated 14 days after their final dose of vaccine.
 For more information, visit the Safe and Healthy Buckeyes website.

 If you are seeking an exemption from this requirement, please submit a COVID-related accommodation request.